exyi/coberec/docs/thesis/intro.md

 Since boilerplate code is a very common software affliction, people have invented many cures to it.
 However, as it goes in software engineering, there is no silver bullet and thus a lot of room for further development.

-A generic approach is to generate the code that we do not want to write manually.
+A generic approach is to generate the code that is tedious to write manually.
 Obviously, this requires us to write program that emits the desired code, but often, only a simple script can save a significant amount of time.
 In more complex scenarios, when the code is generated from complex set of metadata such as OpenAPI specification, the code generators can get quite complex.
 Build-time code generation usually does not offer very good integration with the remaining code, since the generator does not have the knowledge of existing symbols.